-Since KitHub was founded three years ago, we have been supporting non profit organizations like Safecast throughout the year and during global events like Giving Tuesday, because we believe in the importance of organizations that are focused on community and transparency.
+Since KitHub was founded in 2014, we have been supporting non profit organizations like Safecast and Los Angeles Makerspace throughout the year and during global events like Giving Tuesday, because we believe in the importance of organizations that are focused on community and transparency.

 All children, regardless of their family income level, have the right to an education in science and technology, and that is why throughout the year we donate to non profit organizations and schools by donating money and providing in-kind donations.
 For example, we donated two Safecast Air Devices to students in Bucaramanga, Colombia who will be measuring air quality in their city.